PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/page-variables-and-methods/+page.md

 The method in the example above is named `setNameToBob()`, but you can name it whatever you want.
 However, to get code that is easy to read, the name of the method should reflect what the code in the method does, so `setNameToBob()` is a very good name in this case, since that's precisely what the code in the method does.

-To tell the computer that the code in the method `setNameToBob()` should be executed when the user clicks on a button, we need to call the configuration method `handler()` on the button, and pass it the method as an argument (i.e. write `p.setNameToBob` between the parentheses):
+To tell the computer that the code in the method `setNameToBob()` should be executed when the user clicks on a button, we need to call the configuration method `onClick()` on the button, and pass it the method as an argument (i.e. write `p.setNameToBob` between the parentheses):

 ```js
 class StartPage extends Page{